ankane/ahoy_email/README.md

 # Ahoy Email

-:postbox: Simple, powerful email tracking for Rails
+:postbox: Email analytics for Rails

 You get: